adamsar/shotputter/docs/api/index.md

 centered deployment.
 This file is available in the `node_modules/@shotputter/api/serverless-example.yml` folder if installing locally, or [on Github](https://github.com/adamsar/shotputter/blob/master/packages/api/src/main/serverless/serverless-example.yml)

-To run this file, you will need to set the [appropriate configuration environment variables](/shotputter/server-configuration).
+To run this file, you will need to set the [appropriate configuration environment variables](/shotputter/server-configuration), and make sure you point the functions handlers to `node_modules/dist/lambda.handler`.

 To use s3 to host the images that Shotput will write, edit the iamRoleStatements section of the serverless file and replace S3_BUCKET with the bucket you would like to write to (ensure this bucket has public read permissions).